-Class hours: 40 lecture/lab (8 weeks) Prereq: Placement in ENG 21 or higher Comments: Satisfactory completion leads to a Certificate of Completion.
+Class hours: 4 lecture and 6 lab Prereq: Qualified for ENG 21.

+Comments: Successful completion leads to Certificate of Competence.
 Credit by exam is not an available option.

 Description: This course provides training for entry-level nurse aide care.
-Prepares nurse aides for employment under the supervision of a licensed practical nurse, registered nurse or physician in nursing homes, assisted living centers, clinics, hospitals, and home settings.
-Successful completion leads to Certificate of Competence.
+Prepares nurse aides for employment under the supervision of a licensed practical nurse, registered nurse, or physician in nursing homes, assisted living centers, clinics, hospitals, and home settings.